fortrabbit/blog/new-dashboard-migration-guide.md

 ---
 title: New dashboard migration guide
 author: fl
-excerpt: "Learn what is going to change with the new dashboard."
+excerpt: Learn what is going to change with the new dashboard.
 created: 2014-10-15
+published: true
+tags:
+  - chronicles
 ---

 # Boarding the new dashboard